Understanding Complete Excel Multiplication Formulas to Manage Data!

 Sometimes when using the Excel multiplication formula we want to calculate the data in a cell with the same number in another cell.
 Cases like this are usually referred to as multiplication of constant (fixed) numbers.
 Now, to calculate the multiplication, you can add the $ symbol into the formula in the cell before copying it.
 To make it clearer, check the sample image below:

-See also difference between instant pots and pressure cooker
+See also difference between inspiration and motivation

 In the example above, you want to multiply all the numbers in cells A2 through A6 by the number 5 in cell C2.
 You will write the amount in cells B2 to B6.
 So, to get the result, you can write the formula =A2*C2 in cell B2.